LittleFox2024/Code-871/README.md

 Creating the “System Call” shell as seen in Sword Art Online: Alicization.

 # Usage
 Type "System Call:" then one of the following: generate, destroy, inspect, execute, or enhance armament.
 A list of options will be made available when they are implemented.
-It might take you a lifetime to figure outbhow to find it, though :)
+It might take you a lifetime to figure out how to find it, though :)

 Enhance Armament will elevate priveleges to Admin.
 Enhance Armament: Release Recollection will go to either System or TrustedInstaller - whichever people find more useful is the one I'll use.

 The colons are required, and there should be only one space between words.
 # To Do
 1. Main file:
-  - Make it loop, so when one command completes it allow input of another command
+  - None
-2. Execute command:
+3. Execute command:
   - Make sure this works right.
 I've got the code but haven't uploaded it yet.
   - Ensure its secure
 3. Generate: